SamuraiDestroy/linuxMac/README.md

 ## Supported Linux distros
 ### Intel
 Currently none.
+Likely won't be added for a while.
 ### Apple Silicon
 Please note that the script currently does not work on M4 CPUs.

-Fedora is the only implemented distro as of the 15th of January, 2025.
+- Fedora

+More distros to be fully implemented in the future.

 ## TODO list